bnema/gart/README.md

     "*.{jpg,png,gif}",   # Ignores common image files
 ]
 ```
-Note: The `.git/` directory is ignored by default.
+Note: All the `.git/` directories are ignored by default.

 ### Settings Section